ELELAB/environments_workshop/conda/conda.md

 ## Installing a package into an existing environment

-You can install a package into an existing environment using the ```conda install``` command.
-This command accepts a list of package specifications (i.e., scikit-learn=1.0.2) and **installs a set of packages consistent with those specifications and compatible with the underlying environment.
+You can install a package into an **existing and active environment** using the ```conda install``` command.
+This command accepts a list of package specifications (i.e., numpy) and **installs a set of packages consistent with those specifications and compatible with the underlying environment.
 If full compatibility cannot be assured, an error is reported and the environment is not changed.**

-By default the ```conda install``` command will **install packages into the current, active environment.** The following would activate the ```introduction-to-conda``` we created above and install ```scikit-learn```.
+By default the ```conda install``` command will **install packages into the current, active environment.** The following would activate environment in the ```introduction-to-conda``` project which we created above and install ```numpy```.

 ```
 conda activate ./introduction-to-conda/env
-conda install scikit-learn
+conda install numpy
 ```

 If version numbers are not explicitly provided, Conda will **attempt to install the newest versions of any requested packages.** To accomplish this, **Conda may need to update some packages** that are already installed or install additional packages.
 It is always a **good idea to explicitly provide version numbers** when installing packages with the conda install command.
 For example, the following would install a particular version of Scikit-Learn, into the current, active environment.

 ```
-conda install scikit-learn=1.0.2
+conda install numpy=1.21.2 #do not run
 ```

-##### Avoid installing packages into your base Conda environment

-Conda has a default environment called **"base"** that include a **Python installation and some core system libraries and dependencies of Conda.** It is a **“best practice”** to avoid installing additional packages into your base software environment. **Additional packages** needed for a new project should always be installed into a **newly created Conda environment.**

-#### Excercise - Installing a package into a specific environment
+#### Exercise - Installing a package into a specific environment
 Dask provides advanced parallelism for data science workflows enabling performance at scale for the core Python data science tools such as Numpy, Pandas, and Scikit-Learn.
-Have a read through the official documentation for the conda install command and see if you can figure out how to install Dask into the ```conda-excercise-1``` project conda environment that you created in the previous challenge.
+Have a read through the official documentation for the conda install command and see if you can figure out how to install Dask into the ```conda-exercise-1``` project conda environment that you created in the previous challenge.

 <details>
   <summary>Solution</summary>

-    You could install ```dask=2022.2.1``` into conda-excercise-1 environment by first activating that environment and then using the conda install command.
+    You could install ```dask=2022.2.1``` into conda-exercise-1 environment by first activating that environment and then using the conda install command.
     ```
-    conda activate ./conda-excercise-1/env
+    conda activate ./conda-exercise-1/env
-    ```

-    ```
     conda install dask=2022.2.1
     ```
 </details>